biegunka/biegunka.budueba.com/pages/biegunka-tool/check.markdown

             /home/maksenov/somewhere/under/~
 ```

-It also has an optional filepath argument to check a script somewhere else:
+It also has an optional filepath argument to check a script with non-default name:

 ```shell
 % biegunka check AnotherDotfiles.hs -- --default